metarank/metarank/doc/configuration/features/relevancy.md

 * BM25 or TF/IDF score in search
 * cosine difference between embeddings in recommendations

-Metarank [ranking event schema](../../event-schema.md) has a special field for it, see the example:
+Metarank [ranking event schema](../../event-schema.md) allows adding a per-item fields, which can be used for relevance score, see the example:
 ```json
 {
   "event": "ranking",